dancercasey/getlexaicoin/README.md

 ---

+“Speculative assets like XRPQuantum, OMIC, and BTC from trumptokens.net exist on Stellar but lack trading visibility.
+No active offers, no validator-grade optics.
+Milestone logged for symbolic contrast with LEX’s disciplined issuance and paired liquidity.”

+---

 ## 🛡️ LEX50 Governance Supporters

 | # | Wallet Address | Trustline Date | Acquisition | Bonus Sent | Memo |